abinpaul1/Android-Snippets/DisableIncognitoMode/README.md

 For a detailed setup of enabling Device Owner, refer https://documentation.meraki.com/SM/Device_Enrollment/Enabling_Device_Owner_Mode_using_Android_Debug_Bridge_(ADB)

+Install the app, either using Android Studio or the [compiled apk](https://github.com/abinpaul1/Android-Snippets/master/DisableIncognitoMode/app/release/app-release.apk).<br>
+I recommend building from the project.<br>
 To set our app as device-owner,<br>
 `adb shell dpm set-device-owner com.example.disableincognitomode/.DevAdminReceiver`<br>
 Also grant the app device administartor permission, either by going to settings->Device Administrators or through adb<br>